Why it’s such a challenge to recruit the best talent – by Rich Furlong

 Inevitably, a staff shortage puts strain on your workflow and stunts economic growth.
 Many businesses stuck in a turnover cycle feel like they’re constantly putting out fires instead of investing in fire prevention.

-And, of course, for any business based on providing excellent customer services, a staff shortage can do terrible damage as businesses simply aren’t able to provide the level of consumer care that they have come to expect.
+And, of course, for any business based on providing excellent customer services, such as telecoms, a staff shortage can do terrible damage as businesses simply aren’t able to provide the level of consumer care that they have come to expect.

 A solution: Outsourcing